Comparable

 }

-This comparator object can then be used to impose "custom" orderings on Album
+This comparator object can then be used to impose "custom" orderings on Albums.

 - A collection of objects